Your marriage name change options

 Ontario legal name change after marriage

 People married in Ontario have the option of making their new married name legally binding.
 By doing so, you legally denounce your prior name and can no longer use it.
-Once you successfully lodge the legal marriage name change form with Service Ontario, you can no longer be known by your prior name and must get all your records changed into your married name as soon as possible.
+Complete form ‘Election to change surname – Form1’ and file it with Service Ontario.
+If you were born in Ontario your birth certificate will be amended at no charge.
+Once processed you should no longer use your former name.
+You must get all your records changed into your married name as soon as possible.

 Legal married name change is free if you apply to Service Ontario within 90 days of your wedding, and $25 after 90 days.
-This process may not benefit a wife changing names as all organizations are generally well versed with marriage name change with only a wedding certificate.
-Still, this option is available to both Ontario brides and grooms.
+This process is not legally necessary and offers no advantage over assuming your spouse’s surname.
+No organizations require a birth certificate in your new name to update your records as the official marriage certificate is accepted everywhere.

 What happens next?